tomtom304/Dice-Game/README.md

 ## Extension: AI

-The next step in the development of this program is to remove all human input.
+The next step in the development of this program is to remove all <del>humans</del> human input.

+Using my version of the code (`master` branch):

-Using any sort of AI, create a program (can be connected to the original to take outputting out of the equation) that can get score...
+Create any sort of AI (it can be connected directly to my code) that can get score...
 - [ ] The best possible score in
  - [ ] 1,000 turns
  - [ ] 1,000,000 turns